Hi, I’m Kelly – I take a moment to let you know how to edit pages in WordPress. This post covers:

 QUICK EDIT will allow you to change title, slug, date, privacy, parent, order, template and status from this screen.

 BIN will send the page to the rubbish bin.
 The page will not longer be seen on site.

-VIEW will let you see this particular page on the front end.
+VIEW will let you see this particular page – the front (or public) end.

 To edit a page click the first option, EDIT.
 Or click on the page name.

 You will arrive at the WordPress ‘page edit’ screen.